d00mhun7er/daisyinstall/README.md

        p/s: Most important is DON'T change the slot after flashed because we already in the SAME Slot as the custom ROM.

 ###    5. I cannot install the Open GApps.
 It said 'Incompatible Devices Detected' and 'Updater process ended with ERROR: 64'
-       Just restart the phone to system, let the system booting and then reboot back to twrp again, then install OG.
+       Just restart the phone to system, let the system booting and then reboot back to TWRP again, then install OG.

+###    6. I use eWallet app before this, but now I cannot use it because the app detected jailbroken / rooted device (even though I just unlocked the bootloader and install custom ROM, NOT root.)
+HOW??
+        There are 2 ways to circumvent this issue:
+        a.
+Just straight root the device by installing Magisk using recovery mode.
+Magisk can hide the system integrity checks by supply the target app with false data.

+        b.
+Installing custom kernel that support "Hide unlocked bootloader state." using recovery mode.
+But first, you need to uninstall the app and install it back after the reboot done.